GENERAL MEETING 1ST THURSDAY OF THE MONTH AT 7PM

-Flathead County Search and Rescue started in 1947 with a general call for volunteers to assist with a search for a lost boy.
-The organization was started by the Sheriff, Dick Walsh.
-After the boy was found, Dick Walsh asked those who helped to leave their phone number in case they were needed again...and they were.
+Flathead County Search and Rescue (FCSAR) started in 1947 with a general call for volunteers to assist with a search for a lost boy.
+The organization was started by then Sheriff Dick Walsh.
+After the boy was found, Dick Walsh asked those who helped to leave their phone number in case they were needed again and they were.

-Search and rescue started out in a private home with a telephone and a base radio.
+Initially FCSAR started out in a private home with a telephone and a base radio.
 Through the years the operating costs have been covered by a small mill levy, donations, memorials, and fundraisers.
-The organization has grown into a highly specialized team, covering everything from water rescue, snow and technical rock rescue, county disaster, evacuation and emergency medical assistance.
+The organization has grown into a highly trained team covering everything from water rescues, technical rock rescue, county disaster response, evacuation and emergency medical assistance.